 In the past, the term dysplasia was used instead of VAIN.
 This term is used much less now.
 When talking about dysplasia, there is also a range of increasing progress toward cancer – first, mild dysplasia; next, moderate dysplasia; and then severe dysplasia.

-Cancer that begins in gland cells is called adenocarcinoma.
+Cancers that begin in gland cells are called adenocarcinomas.
 About 15 of every 100 cases of vaginal cancer are adenocarcinomas.
 The usual type of vaginal adenocarcinoma typically develops in women older than 50.
-One certain type, called clear cell adenocarcinoma, occurs more often in young women who were exposed to diethylstilbestrol (DES) in utero (when they were in their mother’s womb).
-(See the section called "What are the risk factors for vaginal cancer?" for more information on DES and clear cell carcinoma.)
+One type, called clear cell adenocarcinoma, occurs more often in young women who were exposed to diethylstilbestrol (DES) in utero (when they were in their mother’s womb).
+(See the section called “What are the risk factors for vaginal cancer?” for more information on DES and clear cell carcinoma.)

 Melanomas develop from pigment-producing cells that give skin its color.
-These cancers usually are found on sun-exposed areas of the skin but can form on the vagina or other internal organs.
+These cancers usually are found on sun-exposed areas of the skin but can form in the vagina or other internal organs.
 About 9 of every 100 cases of vaginal cancer are melanomas.
 Melanoma tends to affect the lower or outer portion of the vagina.
 The tumors vary greatly in size, color, and growth pattern.
-More information about melanoma can be found in our document called Melanoma Skin Cancer.
+More information about melanoma can be found in Melanoma Skin Cancer.

-A sarcoma is a cancer that begins in the cells of bones, muscles, or connective tissue.
+Sarcomas are cancers that begins in the cells of bones, muscles, or connective tissue.
 Up to 4 of every 100 cases of vaginal cancer are sarcomas.
 These cancers form deep in the wall of the vagina, not on its surface.
 There are several types of vaginal sarcomas.
 Rhabdomyosarcoma is the most common type of vaginal sarcoma.
-It is most often found in children and is rare in adults.
+It’s most often found in children and is rare in adults.
 A sarcoma called leiomyosarcoma is seen more often in adults.
 It tends to occur in women older than 50.

-Cancers of the vagina are much less common than cancers that start in other organs (such as the cervix, uterus, rectum, or bladder) and then spread to the vagina.
+Cancers that start in the vagina are much less common than cancers that start in other organs (such as the cervix, uterus, rectum, or bladder) and then spread to the vagina.
 These cancers are named after the place where they started.
 Also, a cancer that involves both the cervix and vagina is considered a cervical cancer.
-Likewise, if the cancer involves both the vulva and the vagina, it is considered a vulvar cancer.
+Likewise, if the cancer involves both the vulva and the vagina, it’s considered a vulvar cancer.